 Each sip of this crushable, double-dry hopped NEIPA bursts with notes of ripe tangerines from Citra Hops.
 Loral Hops add notes of tangy lemons, spicy pepper, and a whisper of herbaceous dank.
 Plus, they used the Cryo version of Loral, for even more smooth, sippable haze.

 It’s the brewers’ tribute to Ms. Lauryn Hill, who hails from South Orange, NJ — just minutes away from their taproom!

 “A wizard is never late . . . nor is he early.
 He arrives precisely when he means to.”

 Just as that statement applies to Gandalf the Grey in “The Fellowship of the Ring,” it’s equally applicable to Hop Wizard from Odd13 Brewing!
 It made its debut in 2016 to thunderous applause from the craft community.
 Due to overwhelming demand from their taproom regulars, it’s back again to perform even more sensational wonders!

-After one sip of this luscious, juice-drenched, pillowy-soft potion, we could tell this hoppy Pale Ale was well worth the wait.
+After one sip of this luscious, juice-drenched, pillowy-soft potion, we could tell this hoppy New England Pale Ale was well worth the wait.